 2. How Much Notice Must a Landlord Provide Before Raising Rent?

 Typically, landlords must provide 30 to 60 days’ written notice.
-The exact period varies based on local regulations and the increase amount.
+The exact period varies based on local regulations and the increased amount.

 3. Can I Refuse to Pay the Increased Rent?